erushinj/moon-alarmingly-streamlined-spawngroups/README.md

         </th>
         <td>
             <ul>
-                <li>Experimental - enemies spawn solo, but faster than normal.</li>
+                <li>Experimental - groups have basic compositions but increase in size in the tougher assault waves</li>
-                <li>Higher heavy unit presence than normal - 5:2 heavy-to-light ratio in the toughest assault waves.</li>
+                <li>No heavy units in the easiest assaults, no light units in the toughest assaults</li>
             </ul>
         </td>
     </tr>